Overview of the Climate Launchpad Bootcamp

 - Intensive coaching sessions

-The bootcamp resulted in measurable improvements across all teams:
+The bootcamp delivered measurable improvements across all participating teams:

 - Clearer value propositions